aduvau/antoine.duvauchelle.co/src/posts/2025-02-04-api-exploration-web-audio-api.md

 <audio src="example.mp3" controls />
 ```

-Style does not matter for now.
-I just applied a few properties to be sure that it's easy enough to see the player on this page:
+For now, styling isn't important.
+I only applied a few properties to ensure the player is easily visible on this page:

 ```css
 audio {